BZoennchen/Pages/_drafts/Information.md

 There is no generally accepted definition; thus, we always have to add one.
 And lastly, the term is oversaturated in our daily life.
 We think we already know what information is because we believe that we use it and its intuitive definition all the time.
-This intuitive usage is strongly linked to our intuitive use of the term *meaning*.
+This intuitive usage is strongly linked to our intuitive unterstanding of *meaning* and we often mix or confuse both terms.

-The digital is here to stay.
+## Out of Control Societies

+Why should we care about *information*?
+I argue that, in the last century, we moved from a material-centered society to an information-centered society.

+This process started with the industrial revolution when capitalism established a new kind of value distinct from the usability of a commodity: the exchange value.
+With the emergence of brands such as *Apple* and *Nike* the sign value appeared in our daily lifes.
+We buy certain things because they have a signifying quality, be it wealth, intelligence, health, a political viewpoint, or the rebellion against this process itself.
+We are *oversaturated with meaning* since every commodity has to be meaningful beyond its use value.
+This attachment relys on information.
+Consequently, information shapes the value of material goods.

+On top of that, meaning and information gets more and more entangled.
 Today information transmission is only one minor task of information and communication systems.
 Concerning scientific and economic developments, it becomes clear that nowadays, most modern systems are built to draw conclusions based on a vast amount of data.
-We moved from equation-based modeling to data-driven modeling.
+In many areas, we moved from equation-based to data-driven modeling.
 Of course, this is nothing new in general.
+A simple thermostat fulfills all criteria to be called a *cybernetic artifical system*.
-For example, a thermostat is an information system that draws conclusions based on the room temperature.
+It is an information system that draws conclusions based on the room temperature.
-These artificial cybernetic systems exist since humans are able to construct tools.
+These systems exist since humans are able to construct tools.
 What changed is the extent to which these systems guide or rather gently control our lives.
+They decide on our behalf what is meaningful to us.
+For example, a thermostat does not value anything but it realizes our wish for a warm and cozy home -- it realizes our values.

 We will integrate and depend on more and more *systems of control*.
+In and of itself, this seems neither good nor bad.
+But it becomes problematic when these systems are obfuscated from the person they serve.
+I can directly observe, understand, and control my thermostat but I can no longer observe, understand or control the recommendation algorithm of *Spotify*, *Google*, or *YouTube*.
+The barrier between users and tools disappears and one gets integrated into a network of systems.
+This has a *polarizing* as well as *homogenizing* effect on society because our desires get channeled into a digital thus finite and abstract set of bundles of values.
-In and of itself, this is neither good nor bad, but, in my personal opinion, if every decision we make gets dictated by a interconnected system of control, humans will, depending on our perspective, evolve or dissolve into that same system.
+My personal fear is that if every decision we make gets dictated by an out-of-control interconnected system of control, humans will, depending on our perspective, evolve or dissolve into that very system.
-Instead of being consciously controlled, we become unaware of the controlling mechanism.
+Instead of being consciously controlled, we become something that is unaware of the controlling mechanisms which is the very definition of a machine.
-In short: we become machines ourselves.
+We even might end up being happy, enjoying comfort and little pleasures but at the cost of losing our singularity.

 One might argue that there was never a difference between humans, animals and machines in the first place.
-Like Nietzsche declared the *Death of God*, one might want to declare the *Death of Human* (as a concept) -- an interesting philosophical discussion I will not go into for now.
+Like Nietzsche declared the *Death of God*, one might want to declare the *Death of Humans* (as a concept).

-Instead I assume that living beings have an intrinsic value that can not be reduced to pure rationality.
+For me personally, I believe in the intrinsic value and distinct quality of life itself, be it human or non-human and that this value can not be reduced to pure rationality.
-To quote Mouse form *The Matrix*:
+To quote *The Matrix*:

 >To deny our own impulses is to deny the very thing that makes us human.

 Of course, this does not mean that we should follow our impulses uncritically or unreflectifely.
-Rather that they shape our experience and are essential of who we are.
+Rather that they shape our experience and are essential to be a singularity.

 Because *systems of control* act against many of our impulses, I find it extremely necessary to think deeply about these systems such that, ultimately, we do not lose control over the thing that controls us.
-One major component is the material they are processing, i.e., information!
+Therefore, we should care about *information* because it is the material these systems process.

 ## A Mathematical Theory of Information